smaremanda/add-in-docs/outlook/privacy/understanding-outlook-add-in-permissions.md

 - [Get all existing well-known entities](../outlook/read/match-strings-in-an-item-as-well-known-entities.md#MailAppEntities_Retrieving), not just a subset, from the item's subject or body.

-- Use all the [well-known entities](../outlook/manifests/activation-rules.md#MailAppDefineRules_ItemHasKnownEntity) in[ItemHasKnownEntity](http://msdn.microsoft.com/en-us/library/87e10fd2-eab4-c8aa-bec3-dff92d004d39%28Office.15%29.aspx) rules, or[regular expressions](../outlook/manifests/activation-rules.md#MailAppDefineRules_ItemHasRegularExpressionMatch) in[ItemHasRegularExpressionMatch](http://msdn.microsoft.com/en-us/library/bfb726cd-81b0-a8d5-644f-2ca90a5273fc%28Office.15%29.aspx) rules.
+- Use all the [well-known entities](../outlook/manifests/activation-rules.md#MailAppDefineRules_ItemHasKnownEntity) in [ItemHasKnownEntity](http://msdn.microsoft.com/en-us/library/87e10fd2-eab4-c8aa-bec3-dff92d004d39%28Office.15%29.aspx) rules, or [regular expressions](../outlook/manifests/activation-rules.md#MailAppDefineRules_ItemHasRegularExpressionMatch) in [ItemHasRegularExpressionMatch](http://msdn.microsoft.com/en-us/library/bfb726cd-81b0-a8d5-644f-2ca90a5273fc%28Office.15%29.aspx) rules.
 The following example follows schema v1.1.
 It shows a rule that activates the add-in if one or more of the well-known entities are found in the subject or body of the selected message:

 ```XML